vantahawk/Graph_Learning_Group6/README.md

 We used the optimizer 'Adam' and the cross entroy loss function.

-- Number of splits for cross-validation (Ex.5) or number of rounds (Ex.6): 10 (as discussed in exercise)
+- Number of splits for cross-validation (Ex.5) or number of rounds (Ex.6): 10 (as determined in exercise)
 - batch size for ENZYMES: 100
 - batch size for NCI1: 100
 - number of epochs for ENZYMES: 20